Voidless7125/ois-patcher/README.md

 ```

 That's it — no path required.
 The patcher looks for your game the same
-way Steam and GOG themselves would: Steam's own registry entries and
+way Steam itself would: Steam's own registry entries and default
-default install folders, every Steam library (including ones on other
+install folders, and every Steam library (including ones on other
-drives), and GOG's registry records, in that order.
-If it finds exactly
+drives).
+It also checks GOG's registry records as a best-effort
+addition — that part is less thoroughly tested (see "Limitations"
+below), so a GOG install may not always be found automatically.
+If it
-one install, it uses it and tells you which one.
-If it finds more than
+finds exactly one install, it uses it and tells you which one.
+If it
-one, it lists all of them and asks which to patch — nothing is ever
+finds more than one, it lists all of them and asks which to patch —
-silently picked for you between two installs.
-If it can't find one at
+nothing is ever silently picked for you between two installs.
+If it
-all, it asks you to paste the path.
+can't find one at all, it asks you to paste the path.

 If you'd rather point it at a specific copy yourself — say, you have
 more than one install and want to skip the prompt, or auto-detection